-- (b) Service Area.
+(b) Service Area.
 A narrative statement that demonstrates that you have completed self-help homeownership housing units in a national or regional area consisting of at least two states.
-The narrative statement must identify the county, parish, state or region of the country where your completed self-help homeownership housing units are located. - (c) Self-help Homeownership Housing Experience.
+The narrative statement must identify the county, parish, state or region of the country where your completed self-help homeownership housing units are located.

+- (c) Self-Help Homeownership Housing Experience.
 A narrative statement that clearly demonstrates that your organization or consortium has completed at least 30 self-help homeownership housing units, in a national or regional area consisting of at least 2 states, within the past 24 months.
 The developed units must have included a significant contribution of homebuyer sweat equity and volunteer labor.
-The narrative statement must include the following: - i.
-The dates for your 24 month reporting period, which should end as close as possible to the submission of your SHOP application, - ii.
-The specific number of units completed, - iii.
-The average number of sweat equity hours contributed by each homebuyer, and - iv.
-The average number of volunteer labor hours contributed for each unit. - (2) Consortium Members and Agreement (if applicable).
+The narrative statement must include the following: - (i) The dates for your 24-month reporting period, which should end as close as possible to the submission of your SHOP application, - (ii) The specific number of units completed, - (iii) The average number of sweat equity hours contributed by each homebuyer, and - (iv) The average number of volunteer labor hours contributed to each unit. - (2) Consortium Members and Agreement (if applicable).
 If you are a consortium, you must submit, in an appendix, a list of all consortium members.
-The list must include the following: - (a) Each member's full name, - (b) Mailing address, - (c) Service area (i.e., city, county or parish and state), - (d) Share of proposed SHOP grant funds, and - (e) Number of SHOP units each member anticipates constructing should you receive SHOP grant funds.
+The list must include the following: - (a) Each member's full name - (b) Mailing address, - (c) Service area (i.e., city, county or parish and state) - (d) Share of proposed SHOP grant funds, and - (e) Number of SHOP units each member anticipates constructing should you receive SHOP grant funds.

-You must submit, in an appendix, a copy of your Consortium Agreement executed and dated in accordance with the guidance provided in Section III.C.2.b.(2) of this NOFA.
+You must submit, in an appendix, a copy of your Consortium Agreement executed and dated in accordance with the guidance provided in this NOFA.

-(3) Code of Conduct.
+- (3) Code of Conduct.
 You must describe how you will ensure that all officers, employees, and agents of your organization are aware of your organization's Code of Conduct.
-You must submit a copy, in an appendix, of your written Code of Conduct that complies with the requirements set forth in the General Section V.C.15 your SHOP Program Design and Scope of Work.
-This summary does not count b.
-SHOP Program Design and Scope of Work (25 page limit).
+You must submit a copy, in an appendix, of your written Code of Conduct that complies with the requirements set forth in this NOFA. - b.
+Applicant Eligibility (no page limit).
+You must submit the following information to document that your organization or consortium qualifies as an eligible SHOP applicant: - (1) SHOP Program Design and Scope of Work (25 page limit).
 You must submit a summary and narrative description of your Program Design and Scope of Work.
 If you are awarded a SHOP grant, your approved Program Design and Scope of Work will be incorporated by reference into your SHOP Grant Agreement.
 Your Program Design and Scope of Work is limited to 25 pages, not including your summary and appendices.
 HUD may ask you to amend certain sections that do not affect your compliance with the NOFA threshold requirements or your application's rating score and ranking.

-Refer to SHOP NOFA Section III.C. for a description of the threshold requirements.
+Refer to SHOP NOFA Section III.F. for a description of the threshold requirements.
+Your SHOP Program Design and Scope of Work must address the following: